 The notion of character defects is often brought up in recovery literature, and for good reason.
 While the alcohol and drugs are what brought us to recovery, they are but a symptom of our true problem, which is our character defects.
+A character defect is defined as a shortcoming we have that we seek to rid ourselves of.
 Thus, the goal of the twelve steps is to identify these character defects through thorough housecleaning (steps 4 and 5), followed by turning to our higher power to remove them- which constitutes steps six and seven.

 Our character defects are not unique to us.
 Often times, they are simply a fact of the human condition.
 Common examples of the character defects that show up on most fourth and fifth steps include ego, jealousy, anger, resentment, insecurity, etc. These numerous character defects are often easily summed up with a single word – fear.
 This brings us to step 6: